rohan-g0re/Leetcode/Neetcode/Graphs/10_IMPORTANT_detect_cycle_in_directed_graph_using_Kahns_Algorithm.md.md

                 // 3.3 IS THERE ANY in-degree == 0?

-                // since we made changes(decrements) to only "NODE"'s destinations -- therefore we can only check if they have reached zero -
+                // since we made changes(decrements) to only "NODE"'s destinations -- therefore we can only check if "THEY" have reached zero

                 // IMPORTANT --> WE DONT HAVE TO CHECK EVERYTHING